 First, there is the filling.
 The mixture of savory black beans and roasted butternut squash is so delicious.

 There is a surprise ingredient, too: cream cheese.
 It makes these enchiladas super rich and creamy.
-Yum!

 A flavorful green sauce tops these enchiladas, and it couldn’t be easier to make.
 The ingredients—tomatillos, poblanos, garlic, and onion—are roasted and then pureed in a food processor.
-So simple and so delicious!

 These Black Bean and Butternut Squash Enchiladas with Green Sauce are perfect for feeding a crowd.
 Serve one or two of these rich enchiladas per person, depending on appetites and the number of sides.
-Either way, they’ll be coming back for more!

 - nonstick cooking spray

-- 4 cups cubed butternut squash (1/2-inch cubes)
+- 4 cups cubed butternut squash (cut into 1/2-inch cubes)

-- 1 tbsp. extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- 1 tsp. salt
+- 1 teaspoon salt